 Another option is through electronic submission for company employee’s remuneration and the information will be auto-included (Auto-Inclusion Scheme AIS) in the company employees’ tax returns.
-Through auto inclusion scheme, employee is not require to submit the personal income tax, unless they have any amendments that needs to be done.
+Through auto inclusion scheme, the employee is not required to submit the personal income tax, unless they have any amendments that need to be done.

 From YA 2015, companies with 12 or more employees are compulsory to apply the AIS.
-If you would like enquire to join AIS for your company, please contact us or check out payroll services for other details and full set of services include AIS.
+If you would like to enquire to join AIS for your company, please contact us or check out payroll services for other details and full set of services including AIS.

-For your convenience, please click the link below for your quick retrieve IR8A for Year of Assessment 2015.
-(Click the link below > at the next page, right click the link > choose “Open in new page” > click “open”)
+For your convenience, please click the link below for your quick retrieve IR8A Form and explanatory notes for Year of Assessment 2019 and 2020.
+(Click the link below > at the next page, right-click the link > choose “Open in new page” > click “open”)